hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `api_server_authorized_ip_ranges` - (Optional) The IP ranges to whitelist for incoming traffic to the masters.

--> **NOTE:** `api_server_authorized_ip_ranges` Is currently in Preview on an opt-in basis.
-To use it, enable feature `APIServerSecurityPreview` for `namespace Microsoft.ContainerService`.
-For an example of how to enable a Preview feature, please visit [How to enable the Azure Firewall Public Preview](https://docs.microsoft.com/en-us/azure/firewall/public-preview)

 * `enable_pod_security_policy` - (Optional) Whether Pod Security Policies are enabled.
 Note that this also requires role based access control to be enabled.

 -> **NOTE:** Support for `enable_pod_security_policy` is currently in Preview on an opt-in basis.
 To use it, enable feature `PodSecurityPolicyPreview` for `namespace Microsoft.ContainerService`.
 For an example of how to enable a Preview feature, please visit [Register scale set feature provider](https://docs.microsoft.com/en-us/azure/aks/cluster-autoscaler#register-scale-set-feature-provider).